The Conditions

 The Cookie Condition

-Display dynamic content based on the cookie name, value, or both
+Display dynamic content based on cookie name, value, or both

 Cookie Name: Fill in the cookie name field and leave the cookie value field blank.
 The dynamic content will be displayed if a cookie with the exact name exists in the user’s browser, regardless of its value.